-- (i) Except where the Controlling Body determines otherwise, a Person or Controlling Body affected by a decision made by a Controlling Body under Section 4.1(d) or 23.3(c) or the Tribunal under Section 25 (Appellant) may appeal to the Appeal Board in respect of such decision on one or more of the following grounds: - (A) the decision involved an error of law that had a material impact on the Tribunal's decision; - (B) the decision was so unreasonable that no Controlling Body or Tribunal acting reasonably could have come to that decision having regard to the evidence before it; - (C) the classification of the Reportable Offence or Policy Breach or other conduct (as applicable) was manifestly excessive or inadequate; or - (D) that the sanction imposed was manifestly excessive or inadequate,(each, an Appeal Ground). - (ii) For the avoidance of doubt, only the Appeals Grounds in Sections 26.1(b)(i)(A) and 26.1(b)(i)(B) apply in respect of an appeal brought under Section 4.1(d). - (iii) A Person (Appellant) may appeal to the Appeal Board under Section 3.5(b)(i) or 3.5(b)(ii) in respect of a Transfer refusal by a Source Club where the relevant Transfer dispute cannot be resolved by the parties under Section 3.5(a) (also Appeal Ground). - (iv) For the avoidance of doubt, an Appellant may not appeal any decision of the AFL to the Appeal Board.
+(i) Except where the Controlling Body determines otherwise, a Person the subject of a decision or a Controlling Body affected by a decision made by a Controlling Body under Section 4.1(d) or 23.3(c) or the Tribunal under Section 25 (Appellant) may appeal to the Appeal Board in respect of such decision on one or more of the following grounds:

+- (A) the decision involved an error of law that had a material impact on the Tribunal's decision; - (B) the decision was so unreasonable that no Controlling Body or Tribunal acting reasonably could have come to that decision having regard to the evidence before it; - (C) the classification of the Reportable Offence or Policy Breach or other conduct (as applicable) was manifestly excessive or inadequate; or - (D) that the sanction imposed was manifestly excessive or inadequate,

+(each, an Appeal Ground).

+- (ii) For the avoidance of doubt, only the Appeals Grounds in Sections 26.1(b)(i)(A) and 26.1(b)(i)(B) apply in respect of an appeal brought under Section 4.1(d). - (iii) A Person (Appellant) may appeal to the Appeal Board under Section 3.5(d)(ii)(A) or 3.5(d)(ii)(B) in respect of a Transfer refusal by a Source Club where the relevant Transfer dispute cannot be resolved by the parties under Section 3.5(d)(i) (also Appeal Ground). - (iv) For the avoidance of doubt, an Appellant may not appeal any decision of the AFL to the Appeal Board.